particle-iot/docs/src/content/reference/device-os/firmware.md

 #### dataString - CloudEvent

-Returns a copy of the data in the `EventData` object as a `String`.
+Returns a copy of the data as a `String`.
 This is typically used for text data.

 ```cpp
 // PROTOTYPE